top of page

 I gravitate towards tropes that build conflict from the roles and expectations a character brings with them at the start of the book—think enemies (or rivals) to lovers, fake relationship, and coworkers.
 Put another way, I like the tension to come from forces outside the relationship versus forces inside the relationship (like accidental pregnancy, love triangle, miscommunication, etc.) Feel free to query me with contemporary romance, historical romance, romance with speculative elements, and romance in speculative settings.

 I’m not a good fit for Christian romance.
-I will also not be a good fit for you if you describe your romance as “clean.”
+I will also not be a good fit for you if you describe your romance as “clean,” although closed-door romance is fine!

-I unintentionally work primarily with LGBTQ+ romance and am always excited to add more to my list in all subgenres!
-I particularly would love to see more f/f and would love more nb or trans characters.
+I unintentionally work largely with LGBTQ+ romance and am always excited to add more to my list in all subgenres!
+I particularly would love to see more f/f and nb/trans characters.

 MYSTERY/THRILLER